fabien0102/openapi-codegen/README.md

 #### **generateFetchers** (frontend)

-generate all fetchers with types for your specification _needs schemafiles_
+generate all fetchers with types for your specification

 ```ts
 await generateFetchers(context, {